helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 27. We would take our dataset of states and actions.
 28. For every sample state, we would evaluate every possible action you could take in that state, and we would take a max over those actions of our q values.
 29. So what I have in the parentheses here is I have just substituted in the q value.
-30. So the q values of the reward, plus gamma times the expected value of the next state.
+30. So the q values of the reward, plus γ times the expected value of the next state.
 31. You'll see this is real.
 32. Here is ourginqu.tm.
 33. Now we get 5u.